Talking with child

 It will also allow you to study within a supportive and diverse peer group and environment, with a long-established tradition of excellence in training child psychotherapists and other disciplines.

-This course will equip you with research knowledge, skills and competencies relevant to child psychotherapists working in the NHS, and enable you to contribute to the wider development of research in the clinical discipline and professional field.
+This course will equip you with research knowledge, skills and competencies relevant to child psychotherapists working in the NHS and other settings, and enable you to contribute to the wider development of research in the clinical discipline and professional field.

 Testimonials